SALSA VERDE: a machine learning attack on Learning With Errors with sparse small secrets: Large Dimension

 \section{Large Dimension}

 The hardness of \lwe{} increases as $n$ grows. \picante{} recovered sparse binary secrets for dimension up to $n=350$. \system{} pushes this limit to $n=512$, for sparse binary, ternary, and narrow Gaussian secrets.
 For $n=512$ and $\log_2 q=41$, \system{} recovers binary and ternary secrets with sparsity up to $0.12$ (highest $h = 63,60$) and Gaussian secrets with $h$ up to $16$.
 The longer \system{}'s preprocessing step runs, the higher $h$ secrets it can recover.
 Recall that real-world schemes like LIZARD operate in dimension $n=608$~\cite{Lizard} and HE in dimension $n=1024$~\cite{HES}.
-In each case, though, the \lwe{} is harder with the significantly smaller $q$: $10$ and $27$ bits, respectively, compared to \system{}'s $\log_2 q = 41$.
+Those systems use significantly smaller $q$ where \lwe{} is harder: $\log_2 q=10$ and $27$, respectively, compared to \system{}'s $\log_2 q = 41$.

 \para{\system{}'s performance in large dimension.} Table~\ref{tab:512_results} shows \system{}'s performance for dimension $n=512$, after $7$ to $35$ days of preprocessing, on the same set of matrices $\mathbf A_i$.
 For each preprocessing time, we measure the quality of lattice reduction via a ``reduction factor,'' computed by taking the ratio of the standard deviation of reduced $\mathbf A_i$ entries to the standard deviation of a random matrix with uniform coefficients $0 \leq a_i < q$, i.e. $\frac{\text{stddev}(\mathbf A_{\text{bkz}})}{\text{stddev}(\mathbf A_{\text{rand}})}$, with $\text{stddev}(\mathbf A_{\text{rand}}) = \frac{q}{\sqrt{12}}$.
 This metric, used in \picante{} for selecting BKZ parameters, is discussed in \S~\ref{sec:scaling_law}.
 As Table~\ref{tab:512_results} demonstrates, the maximum recoverable $h$ is strongly correlated to the quality of lattice reduction.